Miguel-mmf/fruit-disease-classification/notebooks/README.md

 ## Model Details

-[@Miguel-mmf](https://github.com/Miguel-mmf) created the model using a defined architecture shared by [ivanowitchm]([https://](https://github.com/ivanovitchm/PPGEEC2318/blob/main/lessons/week05/week05c.ipynb)).
-I was able to use PyTorch, Scikit-Learn and Python programming language to set up and train a logistic regression model.
-So far, no simple tuning of the hyperparameters has been carried out.
+[@Miguel-mmf](https://github.com/Miguel-mmf) created the model using PyTorch and a custom CNN architecture.
+The project utilizes Python programming language along with PyTorch, Scikit-Learn, and other machine learning libraries to develop an image classification model for guava disease detection.
+The model is designed to classify guava fruit images into three categories: Anthracnose, Fruit Flies, and Healthy fruits.

 ## Intended Use